americocunhajr/EPIDEMIC/README.md

 <img src="logo/EPIDEMIC_Logo.png" width="50%">

-**EPIDEMIC** is an easy to run educational Matlab code for epidemiological simulation.
+**EPIDEMIC** is an easy to run educational Matlab code for epidemiological analysis.
 The package consists of three modules:

 - **Compartmental models:** dynamical systems that emulate the behavior of homogeneous populations in an epidemic.
 - **Forecasting models:** statistical regressors for making short-term predictions based on epidemic data.